andrew-smalls/phone-stock-management/README.md

 # phone-stock-management

 ## Description
 This is a simple phone stock management system.
-It is possible to add, update, delete and list phones.
-It is also possible to search for phones by name, brand and price.
+It is possible to add, update, delete and list phoneModels.
+It is also possible to search for phoneModels by name, brand and price.

 ## Usage
 1. Download the JAR file from [here](https://some-link.com).